lukejagodzinski/meteor-astronomy-docs/docs/features.md

 **Multiple classes in the same collection**

-You can store documents of many classes in the same collection.
-You just have to specify a field responsible for distinguishing what is the given document instance of.
+You can store instances of many classes in the same collection.
+You just have to tell Astronomy what field will store the class name.

+**Direct collection access**

+You can perform `insert`, `update`, `upsert` and `remove` operations directly on a collection with all the benefits of Astronomy like default fields' values or types casting.

 **Validation**